Add Application

 Set up your processes

-• Start command: Enter the start command for your web process.
+- Start command: Enter the start command for your web process.
 If you leave this blank, we’ll try to detect it during deployment.
 The start command for a process can also be edited on your application’s Processes page after deployment.

-• Port: This is set to 8080 automatically and cannot be changed.
+- Port: This is set to 8080 automatically and cannot be changed.
 If your application tries to set the port to anything other than 8080, you won’t be able to access the application.

-• Pod size: Choose the pod size for your process.
+- Pod size: Choose the pod size for your process.
 This determines the CPU and RAM dedicated to the process.

-• Note: If you choose a Hobby pod size for your web process, you will not be able to add a custom domain to your application.
+- Note: If you choose a Hobby pod size for your web process, you will not be able to add a custom domain to your application.
 If you need a custom domain for your application, you can upgrade this anytime.

-• Disk: To add persistent storage to the web process, click Disk to expand this section and complete the following:
+- Disk: To add persistent storage to the web process, click Disk to expand this section and complete the following:

-• Mount path:
+- Mount path:

-• Size: Choose the disk size for your persistent storage volume.
+.
+Note: This cannot be the root directory or the directory of any configuration files.
+See the Persistent Storage doc for the full list of invalid mount paths. - Size: Choose the disk size for your persistent storage volume.
 You can increase the disk size at any time (on the application’s Disks page), but you cannot downgrade the disk size once it has been created.

 Note: If you need to add additional processes like a background worker or cron job, you can add them on your application’s Processes page after deployment.
 If your application is stateless (no persistent storage), you can also enable automatic horizontal scaling for the web process within Processes.
 This lets you set a minimum and maximum number of instances (up to 10) that the process can scale between as needed.